John St. Clair: Chicago Bears

 he appeared in every regular season contest.

 Cleveland Browns

 St. Clair signed a three-year $9.1 million contract with the Cleveland Browns on March 17, 2009.
 He started the first 14 games at right tackle before being inactive for the final two games with an ankle injury.
 In 2010, St.Clair sustained a severe ankle injury and only started 11 games.

 On February 9, 2011, the Browns released St. Clair.

 Personal

-St.Clair married Shannon Saint Clair in 2002 in Ridgeway, Va.
-The couple has twins, John Jr. and Londen.
+St. Clair married Shannon St. Clair in 2002 in Ridgeway, Va.
+The couple have twins, John Jr. and Londen.